 One thing we forget however, is to play our role in cultivating the skill of resilience in the individuals we oversee and manage.
 Though you may be understanding of others’ failures, you can make a mistake by not giving them a chance to correct their mistakes and turn their failures around.
 Perhaps there isn’t enough time for your son to practice taking penalty kicks at the local park, and maybe you became less trusting of a subordinate’s ability to meet strict timelines after they failed to do so once or twice.

-This article is about the importance of trying your best to allow, and encourage, others to bounce back from failure.
-It’s about the times when you push back plans in order to stay at the park with your son for a while longer.
+This article is about the times when you push back plans in order to stay at the park with your son for a while longer.
 It’s about being disappointed with your subordinates at work but still placing calculated trust in their abilities to bounce back and improve.
 This article aims to present things to remember in terms of sacrificing the potential downsides involved in hopes of reaping the benefits of allowing others to try and try again.

 Trust Is a Currency to Be Invested